rust-lang/rust/text/0000-api-evolution.md

 This is especially useful for the case where multiple modules being glob imported happen to export items with the same name.

+Another possibility would be to not make it an error for two glob imports to bring the same name into scope, but to generate the error only at the point that the imported name was actually *used*.
+Then collisions could be resolved simply by adding a single explicit, shadowing import.

 **Default type parameters**

 Some of the minor changes for moving to more generic code depends on an